codazoda/notes/InterviewOutline.md

 	- Do you have any questions for me?

-- General
+	- What made you decide to apply here?

+- Work / Life Balance

 	- What was the last movie you watched?

-	- What do you read on a weekly basis?

 	- What books have you read lately?